bambinoua/splittable_view/README.md

 A splittable view is a widget that manages child widgets in a separated (split) areas.
 I supports more that 2 children in a single splittable view.
+**This was an experimental project which is not completed so it still has bugs.**

 ## Example